 Sorghum development and potential freeze injury

 Sorghum is also sensitive to cold temperatures during most of its growth period.
-Temperatures below 40 degrees F will inhibit sorghum growth.
-Previous K-State research by Staggenborg and Vanderlip documented the impact on the grain weight early during the grain-filling period when temperatures were below 30 degrees F. The low temperatures at this time caused lower photosynthetic rates and the inability of the plant to translocate carbohydrates to the developing grains.
-From mid-August until this current week (Oct.
-12, 2018), the lowest minimum were below 30 degrees F in a small area of the western section of the state but temperatures below 35 degrees F for the rest of the counties across the state.
+Temperatures below 40 degrees F will inhibit sorghum development.
+Previous K-State research by Scott Staggenborg and Richard Vanderlip documented an impact on grain weight during early grain fill when temperatures were below 30 degrees F. Low temperatures at this time caused lower photosynthetic rates and the inability of the plant to translocate carbohydrates to the developing grains, interrupting the flow of sugars from the plant to the head.

-The amount of time between emergence and half-bloom will depend on the planting date and the temperatures (cumulative growing degree days) during this period.
-There are also hybrid differences in the amount of time it takes to go from emergence to flowering.
+The amount of time between emergence and half-bloom depends on the planting date and the temperatures during this period.
+If sorghum was planted late and temperatures were cool early in the season, half-bloom will occur relatively late in the season.
+Hybrid maturity characteristics also make a difference in how rapidly the crop will go from emergence to flowering.
 Short-season hybrids have a shorter time from emergence to blooming; while full-season hybrids will need more degree days to reach flowering.
-The overall cumulative GDD from flowering to maturity is about 800-1200 (based on 50 degrees F as base temperature), with the shortest requirement in GDD for short-season hybrids.
-Before maturity, from beginning of grain filling (soft dough until maturity), grain moisture content within a grain will go from 80-90% to 25-35% where black layer is usually formed (Figure 2).
-From maturity (seen as a “black-layer” near the seed base; Figure 3) to harvest time, sorghum grain will dry down from about 35 to 20 percent moisture, but the final maximum dry mass accumulation and final nutrient content will have already been attained at maturity.
+The overall cumulative GDD from flowering to maturity, or “black-layer,” is around 1400-1600, with the shortest requirement in GDD for the short-season as compared to the full-season hybrid.
+From maturity to the harvest time, sorghum grain will dry down from about 35 to 20 percent moisture, but the final maximum dry mass accumulation has been already attained at maturity.

 The likelihood of sorghum maturing before a freeze is related to all of these factors.
 When the crop flowers in late August or early September, it may not reach maturity before the first fall freeze in some parts of the state.